dinphil/code-weekend/Markdown/Code Weekend.md

 ![Trending hashtags](assets/img/trending.png)

-It's an incredibly powerful method of storing and accessing your data and it turns out that it's suprisingly efficient as well.
+It's an incredibly powerful method of storing and accessing your data and it often turns out to be suprisingly efficient as well.

 ### Integrating MongoDB into the web app